accelerating-autonomy-workshop/accelerating-autonomy-workshop.github.io/index.md

 Answers are also welcomed from those not planning to participate in the workshop.

-We provide a detailed list of potential further questions and answers below to give participants an idea of where the discussion may lead.
+We provide a detailed list of potential impediments and ways they might be addressed below to give participants an idea of where the discussion may lead.

 ## Organisers